ajahne/blog/_posts/2018-3-31-javascript-for-loops.md

 header:
   image: /assets/images/up-arrows.jpg
 ---
 So I don't know about you, but I am tired of writing the same ol' `for` loops over and over again.
 Each time I have to write `i=0; i<somethingLong; i++`, I think to myself (or mumble to my monitor), isn't there a better way of doing this?
 Well yes there is!
-ES6 introduces `for...of` and its time for us to level up our loops.
+ES6 introduces `for...of` and it's time for us to level up our loops.

 The goal of this post is to improve our knowledge base while encouraging us to utilize the new `for...of` statement as we continue advancing our programming skills.
 So let's upgrade from `for` to `forEach` to the new hotness that is `for...of`.